JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 To run a documentation build from Woodpecker CI, one should create an access token from their forge of choice: GitHub, GitLab, or Codeberg (or any Gitea instance).
-This access token should be added to Woodpecker CI as a secret named as `project_access_token` - all lowercase.
+This access token should be added to Woodpecker CI as a secret named as `project_access_token`.
+The case does not matter since this will be passed as uppercase environment variables to your pipeline.
 Next, create a new pipeline configuration file called `.woodpecker.yml` with the following contents:

 ```yaml
 pipeline: